-Once the upgraded code in Releases\<version number> compiles sucessfully and you have completed your code migration and testing, you are ready to merge this branch back into Trunk\Main.
-To do this, on your development environment in Visual Studio open the Source control explorer pane then right-click on the Releases\<version number> branch and in the context menu go to Branching and Merging and then on the sub-menu select Merge.
+Once the upgraded code in Releases\<version number> compiles successfully and you have completed your code migration and testing, you are ready to merge this branch back into Trunk\Main.
+To merge, on your development environment in Visual Studio, open the Source control explorer pane then right-click on the Releases\<version number> branch, and in the context menu go to Branching and Merging, and then on the submenu select Merge.

-This will open the Source Control Merge Wizard which will guide you through merging the Releases\<version number> branch back into Trunk\Main.
+The Source Control Merge Wizard opens, which guides you through merging the Releases\<version number> branch back into Trunk\Main.